Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/FAQ.md

 * Q&A: Lizard Doggo plushie when? https://www.youtube.com/watch?v=jGiN1SdQOFk
 * Q&A: Where can I find those "cute cats" https://www.youtube.com/watch?v=ALTf24gjRHE
 * Q&A: Where is Lizard Doggo? https://www.youtube.com/watch?v=bB6SOIoAYg4

+## December 19th, 2019
+* Q&A: Will there be goats? https://www.youtube.com/watch?v=3YZMayi1Qec

 ## September 15th, 2020
 * Q&A: Are we ever going to see a new enemy type? https://www.youtube.com/watch?v=Kxq543wzKcY